Learning Data-adaptive Nonparametric Kernels: DANK in Large Scale Case

-The above theoretical results demonstrate the approximation performance of the subproblems to the whole problem, regarding to the difference of their respective objective function values in Theorem~\ref{theorappf}, and the difference of their respective optimization variables in Theorem~\ref{theorappv}.
 Besides, in SVM, we also concern about the relationship of support/non-support vectors between the subproblems and the whole problem.
-Accordingly, we present the following theorem to explain this issue. \begin{theorem} Under the same condition of~Theorem~\ref{theorappf} with an additional bounded assumption $\sup_{\bm x, \bm x' \in \mathcal{X}}|k(\bm x, \bm x')| < \kappa$, suppose that $\bm x_i$ is not a support vector of the subproblem, i.e., $\bar{\alpha}_i =0$, $\bm x_i$ will also not be a support vector of the whole problem i.e., ${\alpha}_i =0$, under the following condition
+Accordingly, we present the following theorem to explain this issue. \begin{theorem} Under the same condition of~Theorem~\ref{theorappf} with an additional bounded assumption $\kappa := \sup_{\bm x, \bm x' \in \mathcal{X}}|k(\bm x, \bm x')| $, suppose that $\bm x_i$ is not a support vector of the subproblem, i.e., $\bar{\alpha}_i =0$, $\bm x_i$ will also not be a support vector of the whole problem i.e., ${\alpha}_i =0$, under the following condition